BenEngbers/RBaseX/README.md

 ## Revision history

+Version 1.1.1: 2022-03-10
+* Bug-fixes
+* Added tests
+* Renamed 'Execute' command to 'Command' for beter alignment to the server protocol.

 Version 1.0.0: 2021-12-10
 * Open the socketConnection as non-blocking.
 Execution time for the tests has reduced from 116 seconds to 2 seconds.